Airflare

 Tombstone Airflare

-Also pike airflare.
+Also pike airflare, feet-together airflare.
 Airflare with legs piked, as in a tombstone.
+Developed by Ruen by 2000 .

 Two-Hand Airflare

-Airflare where the arms leave and return to the ground simultaneously.
+Airflare where both arms leave and return to the ground simultaneously.

 Walkovers